 Dial Patterns are needed to route specific calls through Session Manager.
-For the compliance testing, dial patterns were needed to route calls from Communication Manager to Bell and vice versa.
-Dial Patterns define which routing policy will be selected for a particular call based on the dialed digits, destination domain and originating location.
-To add a dial pattern, navigate to Routing $\rightarrow$ Dial Patterns in the left navigation pane and click New button in the right pane (not shown).
+For the compliance testing, dial patterns were needed to route calls from Communication Manager to One Source Networks and vice versa.
+Dial Patterns define which route policy will be selected for a particular call based on the dialed digits, destination domain and originating location.
+To add a dial pattern, navigate to Routing \rightarrow Dial Patterns in the left navigation pane and click New button in the right pane (not shown).